openedx/docs.openedx.org/source/educators/how-tos/copy_paste_course_content.rst

 .. note::

-   The copy/paste function can currently be used at the component-level of the course outline.
-In other words, it can be used with text blocks, video blocks, and problem blocks.
-In future releases, the copy/paste function will be available for other levels of the course outline, including units, subsections and sections.
+   The copy/paste function can currently be used at the component-level or the unit level of the course outline.
+In other words, it can be used with text blocks, video blocks, and problem blocks, as well as course units.

+   This page describes how to use copy/paste for components.

+   For instructions on unit-level copy/paste, see :doc:`copy_paste_units`

 #.
 Choose a component that you would like to copy.
 This may be a text block, a video block or a problem block.